How to Apply for a Permit

 - Evaluation of application: The County reviews the application for missing information, evaluates the impact on adjacent properties, considers comments made from circulation to other agencies, and assesses the project’s compliance with the Land Use Bylaw.

-- Decision: A decision is made either approving or refusing the application.
+- Decision: A decision, depending on the application, is made by either the Municipal Planning Commission or Administration, and is made by either approving or refusing the application.
 The applicant will be mailed a Notice of Decision.

 - Approval and public appeal period: If a Development Permit is approved, it is advertised through the County’s weekly Public Notices list, as well as listed on the Approved Development Permits page for the 21-day period to allow for public appeals.
 The receipt of a public appeal would start an appeal process heard by the Subdivision and Development Appeal Board.